Longwater1234/WedemyServer/README.md

 ## Deploying your App 🌍

 This App can be easily deployed within few minutes, straight from GitHub to your Cloud PaaS of choice.
-You can either use the [Dockerfile](Dockerfile) provided, or natively as a pure Java app.
+You can either use the [Dockerfile](Dockerfile) provided, or as a pure Java app.
 Popular PaaS with CI/CD for Java
 include: Heroku, AWS ElasticBeanstalk, Google App Engine, Azure Web Apps.
 The following may **require** a Dockerfile:
 Dokku, Railway, Render.com, Fly.io.
 Please note, you will also need a **separate** MySQL & Redis instance!